Background, Legislation and Tax Rates

 In 2014, a new marketing administration RFP was issued nationwide.
 Fifteen entities expressed interest and some 50 followup questions were responded to online.
 Thereafter, 6 entities participated in a pre-bid conference.
 The task force review/evaluation process was then repeated and a contract award recommendation made to the Board.
 Although 3 promising candidates made the final cut, only the CVB provided the full complement of required services and support as well as the professional staff to develop and administer appropriate marketing programs for the District.
 A new 5-year contract with the CVB was negotiated and became effective on January 1, 2015.

 This marketing administration RFP process was repeated in 2019 resulting in three responses, only one of which met all the required parameters.
 Once again, only the CVB provided the expertise, local knowledge and professional staff to administer the contract.
-This new contract became effective April 1, 2020 for a 3-year period and is subject to annual renewal and budgetary appropriation.
+The contract has been extended through 12-31-23.
 Click here for the current marketing contract.

 By-Laws and Legislation

 By-Laws (PDF) – Current By-Laws of the Branson/Lakes Area Tourism Community Enhancement District.

 Legislation (PDF) – Enabling Legislation to establish the Branson/Lakes Area Tourism Community Enhancement District.